Crumb Top Baking

 Let cool for 10 minutes in the pan and then turn out onto a wire rack to cool completely.

 Top with your favorite frosting.
-We love it with this chocolate avocado frosting or coconut whipped cream!
-Chocolate buttercream works too (for a non-vegan cake)!
+We love it with this chocolate avocado frosting or peanut butter cream cheese frosting!
+This chocolate peanut butter frosting works too (for a non-vegan cake)!

 Frequently asked questions